kyegomez/swarms/docs/swarms/structs/sequential_workflow.md

 ## Frequently Asked Questions (FAQs)

-### Q1: What is the difference between a task and a flow in Sequential Workflows?
+### Q1: What is the difference between a task and a agent in Sequential Workflows?

 **A1:** In Sequential Workflows, a **task** refers to a specific unit of work that needs to be executed.
 It can be implemented as a callable object, such as a Python function, and is the fundamental building block of a workflow.

-A **flow**, on the other hand, is an encapsulation of a task within the workflow.
-Flows define the order in which tasks are executed and can be thought of as task containers.
+A **agent**, on the other hand, is an encapsulation of a task within the workflow.
+Agents define the order in which tasks are executed and can be thought of as task containers.
 They allow you to specify dependencies, error handling, and other workflow-related configurations.

 ### Q2: Can I run tasks in parallel within a Sequential Workflow?